 Pantoll Campground site 5, with site 4 in the background

-Mount Tamalpais’ Pantoll and Bootjack campgrounds are conveniently located right at Mount Tamalpais’ most popular trailhead.
-The Pantoll campground is the most popular as it’s right next to the trailhead and the ranger station, but the Bootjack Campground is just a half-mile down the road.
+Pantoll and Bootjack campgrounds are conveniently located near Mount Tamalpais’ most popular trailhead.
+Pantoll is the most popular because it’s right next to the trailhead and ranger station, but Bootjack is just a half-mile away.

-Despite being surrounded by great scenery, the campgrounds themselves aren’t really that attractive; the woods are kind of dry and dusty looking, especially in the heavily-used Pantoll campground, where the groundcover has been completely worn away by foot traffic.
-There aren’t any scenic views from either campground.
-The sites are crowded together without much privacy, and there’s a lot of traffic noise from the nearby Panoramic Highway, which is quite busy during the day.
+Even though they’re surrounded by great scenery, the campgrounds themselves aren’t really that attractive; the woods are kind of dry and dusty looking, especially in Pantoll, where the groundcover has been completely worn away by foot traffic.
+There aren’t any scenic views, the sites are packed really close together without any privacy, and there’s a lot of traffic noise from Panoramic Highway, which is very busy during the day.

-Excellent hikes to Muir Woods, Stinson Beach, Steep Ravine, and the summit of Mount Tamalpais can all be started from either campground.
+But the big benefit is that some really nice hikes to Muir Woods, Stinson Beach, Steep Ravine, and the summit of Mount Tamalpais can be started from either campground.

-The camps are quite popular and on summer weekends can fill up by noon on Friday.
+The camps are very popular and on summer weekends can fill up by noon on Friday.

 The best campsites are the ones furthest from the road, especially sites 9 and 10 in Pantoll, which are separated from the Panoramic Highway and most of the other campsites by a low hill.
-You can still hear the traffic noise, but it’s a little quieter.
-The downside is that these sites are furthest from the parking lot.
+They still get traffic noise, but a little less.
+The downside is that they’re really far from the parking lot.

 Pantoll Campground site 4